-Although the school doesn't have an official MBA concentration in Energy, a substantial portion of graduates go into the energy field—some 13 percent of the class of 2017 did just this.
+Although the school doesn't have an official MBA in Energy, a substantial portion of graduates go into the energy field—some 10 percent of the class of 2018 did just this.
 The campus' proximity to oil giants like Shell Oil and ExxonMobil means that these companies—as well as other energy firms—recruit substantially from the school.View School Profile

 One of the largest energy centers in the world, Houston is home to dozens of global oil and gas companies.
-It's also home to the Jones Graduate School of Business, which sent almost 15 percent of its MBA class of 2016 into the energy sector; one of the highest percentages of any school surveyed by FIND MBA.
+It's also home to the Jones Graduate School of Business, which sent almost 20 percent of its MBA class of 2018 into the energy sector; the highest percentage of all schools surveyed by FIND MBA.
 The school offers an MBA specialization in Energy, as well as a student club that hosts speakers and energy-related networking events.View School Profile

 The state of Oklahoma is one of the top producers of natural gas and oil in the US, and Price is helping grads tap into these industries with a number of specialized MBA offerings, including an Executive MBA in Energy.
 Full-Time MBA students can pursue a concentration in Energy; the school places grads into firms like ConocoPhillips, ExxonMobil, and Devon Energy.View School Profile